FAQs

 “Can I make a weekend appointment?”

-You can make weekend appointments with tutors only.
+You can schedule weekend appointments with peer tutors, but not academic coaches.

 “How do I sign up for a workshop, event, or coaching group?